 Burdened Labor Rate Calculator

-Estimate the true hourly cost of labor after payroll taxes, benefits, overhead, paid time off, and productive hours are considered.
+Calculate the true hourly cost of labor by accounting for payroll taxes, benefits, overhead, paid time off, and productive hours.

 Calculate true labor cost